mickem/nscp-docs/docs/tutorial/index.md

 To use NSClient++ you need a monitoring system deployed in your network many people use Nagios, Icinga, Neteye or Op5 but stricctly speaking NSClient++ is designed to work with any monitoring tool which can execute external scripts or support any of the standard protocols.

 When it comes to Supported OSes NSClient++ was original design to run only on Windows but since 0.4.1 is can be used on Linux as well.
-But currently most modules are Windows only thus the benefit on other operatingsystems are limited.
+But currently most modules are Windows only thus the benefit on other operating systems are limited.

 ### Windows: